VietnamMiscellaneousThe Budget Guide to Exploring Vietnam

 The Budget Guide to Exploring Vietnam

-Vietnam is known for many things: its ao dai, its pho, the three teachings, its monsoon seasons.
+Vietnam is known for many things: its ao dai, its pho, the three teachings, and its monsoon seasons.
 What’s certain is that it is an incredible place to travel to, with a rich history and majestic landscapes to explore.

 Once you’ve sorted out the more costly travel to Vietnam, the country itself is inherently affordable.
 Indeed, The Secret Traveller at 1Cover listed Vietnam on their list of 7 countries to travel to for a cheaper holiday.
 Here, we’re going to take a closer look at how you can get the most out of Vietnam on a budget.